 For more details about our HPC infrastructure, please visit our pages on this website at http://www.ccs.miami.edu/hpc

-CCS’s Bioinformatics Program was established to conduct research and offer services and training in the management and analysis of biological and medical/health record data.
-Our mission is to spearhead bioinformatics capacity at the University of Miami for all biological and medical applications.
+CCS’ Computational Biology and Bioinformatics Program (CBBP) was established to conduct research and offer services and training in the management and analysis of biological and medical/health record data.
+The program’s mission is to spearhead bioinformatics capacity at the University of Miami for all biological and medical applications.
 This includes data management, data mining, and data analysis capacities.
-We aim to achieve this mission through infrastructure, education, and expertise.
-In particular, we are providing an online portal for bioinformatics databases and web tools, and offering a number of data analysis services.
-We are concomitantly leading educational and training initiatives in bioinformatics analysis, and nourishing these activities with high impact bioinformatics research.
+The CBBP aims to achieve this mission through infrastructure, education, and expertise.
+In particular, CBBP provides an online portal for bioinformatics databases and web tools, and offers a number of data analysis services.
+CBBP are concomitantly leading educational and training initiatives in bioinformatics analysis, and nourishing these activities with high impact bioinformatics research.

 Bioinformatics Data Analysis

-We provide data analysis training and expertise at a three levels, consulting, preliminary data generation, and fully collaborative, based on the time and complexity of the service requested.
+The team provides data analysis training and expertise at a three levels, consulting, preliminary data generation, and fully collaborative, based on the time and complexity of the service requested.
 The analyses are undertaken by skilled analysts, and overseen by experienced faculty.
-We have been working mostly with microarray data and next generation sequencing data, and our analytical services include, but are not limited to, the following:
+The group has been working mostly with microarray data and next generation sequencing data, and the analytical services include, but are not limited to, the following:

 • prognostics and/or diagnostic biomarker discovery,